Top 5 Tips for Fire Safety Week

 Beep!
 Waking up to a smoke detector can be a terrifying experience, as my next-door neighbor Jolene recently learned.
 After lighting a candle on her windowsill, Jolene fell asleep before blowing it out.
-She awoke 30 minutes later to a room filled with flames.
+She awoke 30 minutes later to a room filled with smoke.
 Wind coming through the open window had blown the draperies right into the candle’s flame.
-Thanks to her bedroom’s smoke detector, Jolene escaped unscathed, although her house sustained substantial damage.
+Thanks to the smoke detector in her bedroom, Jolene escaped unscathed, although her house did sustain substantial damage.

 No. 1: Cook with caution.

 Nearly half of all home fires are cooking-related, says the National Fire Protection Association.
 And, of these, unattended cooking is the leading factor.
 So, stay in the kitchen if you’re cooking, and, if you have to leave – even for a short time- be sure to turn off the stove.
 Other cooking safety tips from the NFPA: Stay alert and avoid cooking if you’re sleepy or if you’ve consumed alcohol; check food regularly; and keep anything that can catch fire away from the stove-top.

 No. 2: Never leave space heaters unattended.

 Heating systems, especially space heaters and wooden stoves, can easily ignite nearby household items.
 Keep all space heaters at least three feet from household items.
 Turn heaters off before leaving a room or going to sleep.
 Never leave pets or children unsupervised with a space heater or wooden stove (the NFPA recommends a three-foot “kid-free zone”); in addition to the risk of starting a fire, heaters and stoves pose a danger of burns, as well.